mzazon/awesome-cloud-projects/aws/centralized-logging-opensearch/centralized-logging-opensearch.md

    echo "✅ Kinesis stream created: $KINESIS_STREAM_ARN"
    ```

-   Kinesis Data Streams acts as the real-time data ingestion layer, providing durability and scalability for high-volume log streams.
-The two shards provide initial capacity for approximately 2,000 records per second and 2 MB/sec of data ingestion.
-Each shard can handle up to 1,000 records per second and 1 MB/sec of incoming data, and you can dynamically resize your stream based on actual throughput requirements to optimize costs and performance.
+   Amazon Kinesis Data Streams serves as the real-time ingestion backbone for our logging architecture.
+Each shard can handle up to 1,000 records per second and 1 MB/sec of incoming data, providing a scalable foundation that can be dynamically resized based on throughput requirements.
+The stream provides durability and ordering guarantees essential for reliable log processing.

 3. **Create and configure Amazon OpenSearch Service domain**: